About Chipola

 Athletics: While Chipola is recognized for excellent academic programs, sports have always been a big part of the college community.
 Chipola student-athletes participate in men’s baseball, men’s basketball, women’s basketball, women’s softball and women’s cross-country.
 The college also has an outstanding cheerleading squad.

-Softball has been to six consecutive NJCAA Championship Tournaments and has nine appearances overall.
+Chipola Softball has participated in nine NJCAA Championship Tournaments.
 The Lady Indians won the title in 2007, 2015, and 2019.
 Softball has six state championships and 11 Panhandle Conference Championships.

 Chipola has an exceptional record of preparing student-athletes for the next level.
 Most student-athletes transfer to Division I colleges and universities, while others advance to the professional ranks.

-The entire focus of athletics at Chipola is to prepare student-athletes for success on the playing field and in the classroom.
+The entire focus of athletics at Chipola is to prepare student-athletes for success on the field or court and in the classroom.

 Course Offerings